bartoszstec/tic_tac_toe/readme.md

 The core technical distinction is the deployment of **two specialized Q-Learning models**: a high-win-rate **Offensive Agent** and a risk-minimizing **Defensive Agent**.
 This dual-agent architecture demonstrates advanced proficiency in custom RL training, model specialization, and strategic policy design.

----

 ## 🎮 Try it Out
 *(azure hosted demo)*

----

 ## ✨ Functionalities
 - **PvP** Mode – classic two-player game.
 - **PVE** Mode – playing against the agent (you: attack, agent: defends).
 - **EVP** Mode – playing against the agent (you: defend, agent: attacks).
 - Two RL agents:
-  - **ofensive** – his main target is to win the game as quickly as possible,
+  - **offensive** – his main target is to win the game as quickly as possible,
   - **defensive** – his target is mainly to draw the game, but also values victory when you make mistakes.
 - Game history page.
 - Simple web interface.

----

 ## 🤖 Reinforcement Learning Agents
 The project utilizes a simple **Q-Learning model** for agent training.
 Crucially, instead of a single universal agent, it employs **two independently trained Q-Learning models**, each optimized for a distinct strategic objective.
 The high performance achieved is a direct result of tailored training and meticulous design choices.